Migrate MySQL to MariaDB on Ubuntu 24.04

 sudo nano /etc/apt/sources.list.d/mariadb.sources

-Copy the content below into the file.
+Copy the content provided into the file, then save and exit.

 # MariaDB 10.11 repository list - created 2025-03-21 17:45 UTC